santisq/PSTree/docs/en-US/about_TreeStyle.md

 # about_TreeStyle

+## TOPIC

+Customizing PSTree Output with TreeStyle.

 ## SHORT DESCRIPTION

-Describes the available support for ANSI escape sequences in PSTree Module.
+The `TreeStyle` class enables customization of the hierarchical output for `Get-PSTree` and `Get-PSTreeRegistry` cmdlets in the PSTree module.

 ## LONG DESCRIPTION

-PSTree v2.2.0 and above added support for coloring the hierarchy output from `Get-PSTree` and `Get-PStreeRegistry` cmdlets via the `TreeStyle` type.
-The type offers a subset of capabilities that the built-in [`PSStyle`][1] has.
+PSTree version 2.2.0 and later introduces support for coloring the hierarchical output of the `Get-PSTree` and `Get-PSTreeRegistry` cmdlets using the `TreeStyle` class.
+This class provides a subset of features similar to those in PowerShell’s built-in [PSStyle][1].

-The instance of this type can be accessed via the [`Get-PSTreeStyle`][2] cmdlet or the `[PSTree.Style.TreeStyle]::Instance` property:
+You can access the singleton instance of `TreeStyle` through either the [Get-PSTreeStyle][2] cmdlet or the `[PSTree.Style.TreeStyle]::Instance` property:

 <div>
   &nbsp;&nbsp;&nbsp;
   <img src="../../assets/TreeStyle.png" alt="TreeStyle" width="35%" height="35%">
 </div>

-It has some useful methods to combine escape sequences as well as add accents, see next section for more details.
+The `TreeStyle` class offers methods for combining escape sequences and applying text accents, such as bold or italic.
+See the next section for additional details.

+Here are its members:

 ```powershell
    TypeName: PSTree.Style.TreeStyle